CACTUS Journal Policies

 • Research integrity - editors act on suspected misconduct following the journal’s procedures

-• Post-publication stewardship - editors correct the record through corrections, expressions of concern, or retractions where warranted
+• Post-publication stewardship - editors safeguard the scholarly record through corrections, expressions of concern, or retractions where necessary

 • Be timely - accept reviews only when able to meet deadlines